Painting & drawing blog

 HOW TO CHOOSE ARTIST’S WHITE PAINT

-If you are a beginner at painting you might reasonable wonder why there’s a choice of white paint colours in the first place.
+If you are a beginner at painting you might reasonable wonder why there’s such a choice of white paint colours in the first place.
 Unless your subject is a pair of Siberian dogs in a snowy scene like this painting by the Expressionist Franz Marc, does it really matter exactly what shade of white you choose?
-Well yes, because the most commonly available pigments used to create white paint shades have quite different properties and can make a considerable difference to the effects you can achieve, and even to the long-term stability of your finished painting.
-Except perhaps for watercolour painting where you may rely on the white of the paper to create paler tones, white paint is also likely to account for quite a large amount of the paint on your canvas or board.

-Although there are quite a number of white paint colours marketed at us, in fact there are usually only three main pigments used in the manufacture of the range of white paints that you’ll find in an art store, whether you are buying oil paints, acrylics or watercolours.
+Although there are quite a number of white paint colours marketed at artists, there actually only three main pigments used in the manufacture of the range of the white paints.
 Those pigments are LEAD CARBONATE, ZINC OXIDE, and TITANIUM DIOXIDE.

-Originally and for many years lead carbonate was the usual pigment used to manufacture white paint.
-These days however it is almost obsolete due to its unfortunate toxicity (it’s now suspected that many a famous painter suffered from a degree of lead poisoning!)
-Under EU legislation lead is now banned from household paints and although there is an exemption for artists paint, lead-based paint can only legally be sold in childproof tins and not in tubes.
+For centuries, lead carbonate was the pigment used to make white paint.
+These days it is almost obsolete in paint due to its unfortunate toxicity, which caused lead poisoning in many a famous painter!
+Under EU legislation lead is now banned from household paints and although there is an exemption for artist’s paint, lead-based paint can only be sold in childproof tins and not in tubes.
 It cannot be displayed on open shelves and must be kept behind a counter or in a locked display.

-Before we run down the list of available white paint types here’s a summary of some of the properties that may guide your choice of paint:
+Before we run down the list of available white paint types here’s a summary of some of the properties that may guide your choice of colour

 The colour difference between the various shades

-One term you may come across in discussions about white paint is that of the ‘temperature’ of the paint.
-This is largely a way of describing how the particular white will affect other pigments it is mixed with, and whether it creates a slightly ‘cool’, ‘warm’ or ‘neutral’ effect.
-I personally find this term unhelpful and rather confusing.
-For one thing it’s very subjective and people will disagree about the various shades….for example I’ve often seen Zinc described as a ‘cool’ temperature whereas others find quite the opposite.
-My experience of mixing Zincs is that if anything, it’s fairly warming!
-You’ll really just have to experiment and form your own opinion.
+One term you may hear being discussed is the ‘temperature’ of white paint.
+This is a way of describing how a particular white will affect other colours it is mixed with, and whether it creates a ‘cooling’, ‘warming’ or ‘neutral’ effect.
+I personally find this term unhelpful because it depends what has been added to the paint in question, and is anyway quite subjective.
+For example I’ve often seen zinc paint described as having a ‘cool’ temperature whereas others report quite the opposite.
+My own experience of mixing with zinc is that if anything, it’s fairly warming.

 The degree of opacity

-This is pure Lead, with no added Zinc.
-It’s not very easy to find but a few companies do still manufacture it.
-You will also occasionally find pure lead paint straightforwardly sold as ‘Lead White’.
+Cremnitz is made from pure lead, with no added zinc.
+It’s not easy to find but a few companies do still manufacture it, including the Michael Harding paint company and Old Holland.

-This is a largely outdated paint that was made with a mixture of Lead and Zinc mixed with added little Stand Oil, which is Linseed oil thickened by heating to speed up its drying time.
-For centuries Foundation White was the traditional oil paint used for priming and underpainting The modern equivalent is usually an ‘Underpainting White’ (see below) although Michael Harding still produces a Foundation White made from Lead mixed with Titanium.
+This is a largely outdated colour that was made from a mixture of lead carbonate and zinc pigments, mixed with a little Stand Oil (this is linseed oil thickened by heating, to speed up its drying time).
+For centuries Foundation White was the traditional oil paint used for priming and underpainting The modern equivalent is usually an ‘Underpainting White’ (see below) although Michael Harding still produce a Foundation White made from lead and titanium.

 Flake White Hue (oil paint only)